Salento by bikeSalento - PugliaDifficulty path:

 Mostly flat with wavy lines.

 This Puglia tour is suitable to anyone with a minimum of training to the bicycle.
-The daily mileage goes from 30 to 55 daily kilometers, with programmed pauses for visits and refreshments.
+The daily mileage ranges from 30 to 55 kilometers per day, and you can stop at your leisure, or according to our advice, for visits and refreshments.

 The bike will be a way to work off the good food and enjoy the many landscapes offered by this land.
 There will also be strictly cultural moments and the possibility of a refreshing swim in the clear sea of Puglia.

-The Standard tour offers accommodation in simple B&B and 3* hotel.
+The Standard tour offers accommodation in simple B&B and selected 3* hotel.

 The Superior tour offers accommodation in charming B&B and 4* hotel.